Original SafeWise safety & security research featured in:

 No, the FitBit Sense is not a fall detection watch, nor is any other FitBit model.

-Here's a list of watches that detect falls:
+Here's a list of smart watches for seniors with fall detection:

 Generally, no. Most medical alert providers charge a one-time equipment fee and a monthly monitoring fee (if connected to a professional monitoring center).
 If you sign up for a medical alert service or buy a watch with monthly fees, it’s likely you’ll pay on a month-to-month basis.
 So you can cancel or switch your service whenever you wish.